theorm/assets-pipeline/README.md

 Example
 =======

-There is an example application in `examples` directory to try it out.
+There is an example express application in `examples` directory to try it out.